Group of works

 Effect and scale

-The collage Tell me where the bugs are of the work group Hiking Days often only reveals its presence on closer inspection.
+The collage Tell me where the bugs are of the work group often only reveals its presence on closer inspection.
 The works are small-format, deliberately restrained and invite you to get closer.
 Structure, material and subtle nuances only reveal themselves on closer inspection.

 The framing creates a self-contained pictorial space that looks like its own habitat.
 Organic found objects and everyday fragments meet as equal elements.
 The surprising combinations create a field of tension in which nature, everyday fragments and art can coexist.